-- Ensure that the TRISx control bits corresponding to CWGxA and CWGxB are set so that both are configured as inputs. - 2.
-Clear the GxEN bit if not already cleared. - Set desired dead-band times with the CWGxDBR and CWGxDBF registers. - Set up the following controls in the CWGxCON2 auto-shutdown register: - · Select desired shutdown source. - Select both output overrides to the desired levels (this is necessary even if not using auto-shutdown because start-up will be from a shutdown state). - Set the GxASE bit and clear the GxARSEN bit. - Select the desired input source using the CWGxCON1 register. - Configure the following controls in the CWGxCON0 register: - · Select desired clock source. - Select the desired output polarities. - Set the output enables for the outputs to be used. - 7.
-Set the GxEN bit. - Clear the TRISx control bits corresponding to CWGxA and CWGxB to be used to configure those pins as outputs. - If auto-restart is to be used, set the GxARSEN bit and the GxASE bit will be cleared automatically.
+- Ensure that the TRIS control bits corresponding to CWGxA and CWGxB are set so that both are configured as inputs. - 2.
+Clear the GxEN bit, if not already cleared. - Set desired dead-band times with the CWGxDBR and CWGxDBF registers. - 4.
+Setup the following controls in CWGxCON2 auto-shutdown register: - · Select desired shutdown source. - Select both output overrides to the desired levels (this is necessary even if not using auto-shutdown because start-up will be from a shutdown state). - Set the GxASE bit and clear the GxARSEN bit - Select the desired input source using the CWGxCON1 register. - Configure the following controls in CWGxCON0 register: - · Select desired clock source. - Select the desired output polarities. - 7.
+Set the GxEN bit. - 8.
+Clear TRIS control bits corresponding to CWGxA and CWGxB to be used to configure those pins as outputs. - If auto-restart is to be used, set the GxARSEN bit and the GxASE bit will be cleared automatically.
 Otherwise, clear the GxASE bit to start the CWG.

-23.11.1 PIN OVERRIDE LEVELS
+24.11.1 PIN OVERRIDE LEVELS

-The levels driven to the output pins, while the shutdown input is true, are controlled by the GxASDLA and GxASDLB bits of the CWGxCON1 register (Register 23-3).
+The levels driven to the output pins, while the shutdown input is true, are controlled by the GxASDLA and GxASDLB bits of the CWGxCON2 register (Register 24-3).
 GxASDLA controls the CWG1A override level and GxASDLB controls the CWG1B override level.
 The control bit logic level corresponds to the output logic drive level while in the shutdown state.
 The polarity control does not apply to the override level.

-23.11.2 AUTO-SHUTDOWN RESTART
+24.11.2 AUTO-SHUTDOWN RESTART

-After an auto-shutdown event has occurred, there are two ways to resume operation:
+After an auto-shutdown event has occurred, there are two ways to have resume operation:

-- · Software controlled - · Auto-restart
+- · Software controlled - Auto-restart

 The restart method is selected with the GxARSEN bit of the CWGxCON2 register.
-Waveforms of software controlled and automatic restarts are shown in Figure 23-5 and Figure 23-6.
+Waveforms of software controlled and automatic restarts are shown in Figure 24-5 and Figure 24-6.

-23.11.2.1 Software Controlled Restart
+24.11.2.1 Software Controlled Restart

-When the GxARSEN bit of the CWGxCON2 register is cleared, the CWG must be restarted after an auto-shutdown event by software.
+When the GxARSEN bit of the CWGxCON2 register is cleared, the CWG must be restarted after an auto-shut-down event by software.

-Clearing the shutdown state requires all selected shutdown inputs to be low, otherwise, the GxASE bit will remain set.
+Clearing the shutdown state requires all selected shutdown inputs to be low, otherwise the GxASE bit will remain set.
 The overrides will remain in effect until the first rising edge event after the GxASE bit is cleared.
 The CWG will then resume operation.

-23.11.2.2 Auto-Restart
+24.11.2.2 Auto-Restart